Coxeter categories and quantum groups: Coxeter objects

-This construction can be generalised by replacing the categories $\Rep(A_B)$ by a collection of subcategories $\C_B\subseteq \Rep(A_B)$ stable under restrictions, and $\rho$ by a strict morphism $\sfk\B_D^{\ulm}\to\sfEnd{F_ {\emptyset D}}=:\wh{A}$.
+This construction can be generalised by replacing the categories $\Rep(A_B)$ by a collection of subcategories $\C_B\subseteq \Rep(A_B)$ stable under restrictions, and $\rho$ by a morphism of lax diagrammatic algebras $\sfk\B_D^{\ulm}\to\sfEnd{F_ {\emptyset D}}=:\wh{A}$.
 We show in Section \ref{s:qkm} that an example of such Coxeter objects is provided by quantum Weyl groups of quantised Kac--Moody algebras.